invap/rt-reporter/README.md

 ## Usage
 ### GUI interface
-The graphical user interface for the RR is very simple, it is launched by typing `python rt-reporter-gui` which will open de main window of the GUI of the RR, shown in [Figure 1](#main-window).
+The graphical user interface for the RR is very simple, it is launched by typing `python rt_reporter_gui` which will open de main window of the GUI of the RR, shown in [Figure 1](#main-window).

 <figure id="main-window" style="text-align: center;">
   <img src="./README_images/main_window.png" width="600" alt="The main window of the GUI of the RR.">